v2arunv/bullish-checkout/README.md

 # Bullish Checkout

 Refer to **Bullish Technical Assessment.pdf** for the original requirements.
-This is a Spring Boot application that utilises Spring Security and in-memory DB to achieve the provided requirements.
+This is a Spring Boot application that utilises Spring Security and am in-memory DB to achieve the provided requirements.

 For your convenience, you can run `run.sh` which is a helper script that can add products and deals into a running instance of the web application.
 Please note you will have to run this every time you stop & start the app since none of the data is persisted.

-You can find the pre-loaded products and deals my look at `src/main/resources/data.sql`.
-You can use them for your testing.
-You can also just use the Postman collection directly.
+You can find the pre-loaded products and deals by looking at `src/main/resources/data.sql`.
+You can use them for your testing or you can also just use the Postman collection directly.

 ## Running the application

 This project uses docker and docker-compose, so please have that installed prior to running the command.
-The shell script, creates a docker image and then uses docker-compose to attach the container's port to your `localhost` 's 8080
+The shell script, uses the attached `gradlew` executable to create a docker image and then uses docker-compose to attach the container's port to your `localhost` 's 8080

 ```
 ./run.sh